blakeofwilliam/intro-to-real-js/README.md

 Express passes to this callback method two arguments: the original request object and a response object with a number of helper methods to send the response back to the HTTP Client.

 We use this `response` object's `send` method to send some text back to the HTTP Client.
+The `send` method implies a `200` status code, which tells the HTTP Client everything was successful.

 _And **that's** how we configured our own web server!!!_